 Since your new home comes as a clean slate with minimal decoration, you have blank canvas to work with.
 Most will come painted in neutral colours with no wallpaper, and are therefore very easy to decorate yourself.
 Additionally, the layout and general aesthetic will be held to modern design standards.
 One good thing about modern interior design is that it is generally clutter free, so you will not have to spend too much on decor to create the modern look.

 While new build homes do come with plenty of benefits for potential homeowners, there are some pitfalls to be mindful of.

 Comparing homes to cars again, brand new models tend to cost more.
-As soon as the keys are handed over, the purchase is no longer brand new, and it's worth will decrease.
+As soon as the keys are handed over, the purchase is no longer brand new, and the value will decrease.
 This is the same for property.
 However, this is rarely an issue if you are planning on living in the property.
-While a new build’s worth may drop from £160K to £140K after purchase, this will likely rectify itself as the rest of the development is built and demand increases.
+While the worth of a new build may drop from £160K to £140K after purchase, this will likely rectify itself as the rest of the development is built and demand increases.

 As is the case with the property market in general, the biggest factor in increasing prices is time.
 House prices go up over time, generally speaking.
 This means that even if the value of your property does drop when you buy it, the overall value will increase with time.
 This is one advantage that the property market has over purchasing a car.
 Cars do not retain their value, and therefore cannot be viewed as an investment.
 Property does, and while this works slightly differently for new builds, it should not be an issue provided you plan on keeping the property for a decent amount of time.